tonyelhabr/netlify/content/post/nested-json-to-tidy-data-frame-r/index.md

   image: "featured.jpg"
 ---

+***UPDATE: The data retrieval demonstrated in this post no longer seems to work due to a change in the ESPN'S "secret" API.
+In any matter, the techniques for working with JSON data are still valid.***

 In this “how-to” post, I want to detail an approach that others may find useful for converting nested (nasty!) json to a [tidy](http://r4ds.had.co.nz/tidy-data.html) (nice!)